FounderCentric/guide-accelerator-design/Accelerator Design Guide.md

 2. Plant seeds in terms of story-telling and hero worship.
 Ask in founders for dinner to share their war stories.
 Ask them to be inclusive - welcoming the cohort to their club.
 Read biographies of founders you'd like to see emulated - and tell "did you know?" stories.
 Print posters with startup advice, or even imgur memes if appropriate.
 Get strong quotes printed as vinyl decals for you wall - like in museums.
 3. Be sensitive to your own behaviour, especially in the first few weeks of the programme.
 It's worth being clear and direct in terms of expectations from the outset.
 My typical advice is, "You're all expected to multiply your valuation by 5 or more in the next 90 days.
 This means you'll have to aim for big leaps and learnng every week - if you're stuck on something for 2 weeks, you're probably a goner.
 You'll have to get rid of lead times, like waiting for customers or advisors to reply - put the programme to work by asking for the connections you'll need.
 And you'll be expected to support each other, spot when another startup is stuck and dislodge them."
 If you catch yourself reprimanding or commanding teams, you'll risk ending up with a primary-school dynamic with your teams, rather than a one that emphasises taking responsibility and being open.

-### What lead-time can you lower?
-If wheels spin for a team for more than a week, the accelerator is likely to fail them.

-Before the program, consider the aspects of getting to market where teams will struggle with long lead-times.
-Often, this is in making connections, both customer and industry, but frequently enough, its some form of education or attitude-adjustment which needs time to set in before they can take full advantage of what you have to offer.

-It's your job, as an accelerator, to shorten these lead times to days and hours.
-This means a lot of time over-invested in getting resources, connections and knowledge at the ready.

-A key point to remember here is that optimising the programme around reducing lead time *for teams* can necessitate wasted effort for the accelerator.
-Getting 5 leads ready when the startup only acts on 2 is better than only one lead or 2 leads, a week later, because the startup progresses at an accelerated rate.
-The time investment for the acclerator pays off.

-When the program starts, it's prudent to reevaluate these needs with your teams, letting them lead the discussion.
-A Post Up is useful way to do this.

 ## Guiding Principle: Design for the information you need to respond.